Adolf Douai: Northern years

 Douai was the author of one of the first American international socialist pamphlets in the English language, the 1877 tract Better Times!

 The black population of Philadelphia held a rally for Douai upon his arrival and raised funds for him to possible establish a newspaper.
 He moved to Boston, Massachusetts, and supported the Republican Party during the 1856 elections.
 Douai established the first kindergarten in the United States in 1859.
 He began working as a private tutor, also teaching at a New England institute for the blind in south Boston.
 While in Boston, Douai established a German workingmen's club which in 1859 sponsored a three-classroom school featuring the first American Kindergarten.

 Douai left Boston in 1860, and moved to Hoboken, New Jersey, and became editor of the New York Demokrat, a position which he soon abandoned to assume the position of Principal of the Hoboken Academy.
 He taught there for six years, moving to New York City in 1866 to establish a new school of his own.
 This New York school lost its leased building as part of an expansion of Broadway in 1871, prompting Douai to move to Newark, New Jersey, to accept a post as principal of the Green Street School there.
 Douai remained in Newark in this position until 1876, at which time a new board of directors were elected who were opposed to him.

 After being removed from his position in Newark, Douai accepted an offer to start a new educational academy in Irvington, New Jersey, but no suitable building could be had to bring the project to fruition.
 This event essentially brought Douai's teaching career to a close.

-He was an early and prominent member of the Socialist Labor Party of America, the first Marxist political party in America, established as the "Workingmen's Party of the United States" in 1876.
+He was an early and prominent member of the Socialist Labor Party of America, one of the first Marxist political party in America, established as the "Workingmen's Party of the United States" in 1876.

 In the fall of 1877 there was a short-lived plan for Douai to serve as English-language translator of Das Kapital, the magnum opus of Karl Marx first published in 1867.
 In January 1878, the German-language socialist daily newspaper the New Yorker Volkszeitung (New York People's News) was established, and Douai began to write extensively for the publication.
 It was there that Douai gained his greatest public fame as a journalist and publicist.